Maple Leafs at Flyers | NHL.com

 Felix Sandstrom

-Injured: Rasmus Ristolainen (upper body), Jamie Drysdale (upper body), Nick Seeler (lower body)
+Injured: Rasmus Ristolainen (upper body), Nick Seeler (lower body), Jamie Drysdale (upper body)

 Status report